 Consumer confusion is common when dealing with these different oil varieties.
-Just remember that hemp oil and hempseed oil are the same.
+Just remember that hemp oil, like PCR, and hempseed oil are the same.
 They both come from cold-pressing hemp seeds.
 On the other hand, CBD oil comes from extracting the whole hemp plant.

 What Are The Benefits Of Hemp Oil?

 The two basic ways to manufacture hemp oil from hemp seeds:

 - Refined hemp oil.
 This manufacturing process occurs when they compress seeds with a high degree of heat.
 This oil is clear, flavorless, and lacks antioxidants and vitamins.
 Refined hemp oil is usually used for beauty products such as lotions, soaps, ointments, or detergents.

 - Unrefined hemp oil.
 This occurs when the hemp seeds are cold-pressed.
 Unrefined hemp oil can also be called “raw” or “virgin” oil.
 It ranges from dark to light green in color and has a grassy, nutty flavor.